 - Prednisolone (Omnipred, Pred Forte, others)

 Oral corticosteroids are used to treat severe symptoms caused by all types of allergic reactions.
 Long-term use can cause cataracts, osteoporosis, muscle weakness, stomach ulcers, increased blood sugar (glucose) and delayed growth in children.
 Oral corticosteroids can also worsen high blood pressure.

 - Methylprednisolone (Medrol)

-Corticosteroid creams relieve allergic skin reactions such as itching, redness, scaling or other irritations.
+Corticosteroid creams relieve allergic skin reactions such as itching, redness or scaling.
 Some low-potency corticosteroid creams are available without a prescription, but talk to your doctor before using these drugs for more than a few weeks.

 Side effects can include skin discoloration and irritation.
-Long-term use, especially of stronger prescription corticosteroids, can cause thinning of the skin and disruption of normal hormone levels.
+Long-term use, especially of stronger prescription corticosteroids, can cause thinning of the skin and abnormal hormone levels.
 Examples include:

 - Betamethasone (Dermabet, Diprolene, others)

 Mast cell stabilizers

 Mast cell stabilizers block the release of chemicals in the immune system that contribute to allergic reactions.
 These drugs are generally safe but usually need to be used for several days to produce the full effect.
 They're usually used when antihistamines are not working or not well-tolerated.